eclecticiq/cabby/README.rst

 Docker
 --------

-From version 0.1.13 (current latests), the docker image is based on 'Alpine' linux.
+From version 0.1.13, the docker image is based on 'Alpine' linux.
 This means the size of the Image was reduced from 311MB to 74MB

 To run cabby using docker, execute the following: